Letters to Juliet: Plot

 On their last day of searching, having accepted that their quest will likely be in vain, Claire points out a vineyard and asks to stop so they can have a farewell drink for Sophie.
 As Charlie drives down the road, Claire spots a young man who looks exactly like her Lorenzo.
 They discover that the young man is the grandson of the Lorenzo they have been seeking and that the Bartolini family owns the vineyard they have come to visit.

-Claire and Lorenzo are finally reunited, and the group spends the afternoon at Lorenzo's home, sharing a meal with the extended Bartolini family while Claire and Lorenzo, also widowed, happily reconnect.
+Claire and Lorenzo are finally reunited.
+So, the group spends the afternoon at Lorenzo's home, sharing a meal with the extended Bartolini family while Claire and Lorenzo, also widowed, happily reconnect.
 Later, as Sophie heads back to Verona, Claire pushes Charlie to pursue her, but he backs off when he sees Sophie with Victor.

 Back in New York, Sophie's editor at The New Yorker is impressed by her story and agrees to print it.
-Exhausted by their differences and lack of passion in their relationship, Sophie breaks up with Victor before returning to Verona to attend Claire and Lorenzo's wedding.
+Exhausted by their differences and lack of passion in their relationship, Sophie breaks up with Victor.
+Then she returns to Verona to attend Claire and Lorenzo's wedding.

 During the reception, Claire reads out loud Sophie's reply to her original "letter to Juliet" that set the events in motion, but Sophie runs out crying after seeing Charlie with a woman called Patricia, which he had mentioned was his ex-girlfriend's name.
 Charlie goes after Sophie and finds her standing on a balcony above him, where she admits she loves him but tells him to go back to his girlfriend.

-He reveals that this Patricia is his cousin, not his girlfriend, and tells her he loves her back.
-Charlie climbs up the vine to the balcony, recreating the famous scene from Romeo and Juliet, but accidentally falls, so they kiss as he lies on the ground as Claire, Lorenzo, and the wedding guests come to see what happened.
+Charlie reveals that this Patricia is his cousin, not his girlfriend, and tells Sophie he loves her back.
+He climbs up the vine to the balcony, recreating the famous scene from Romeo and Juliet, but accidentally falls.
+So, they kiss as he lies on the ground and Claire, Lorenzo, and the wedding guests come to see what happened.